-How to upgrade clients on Mac computers in System Center Configuration Manager
+How to upgrade clients on Mac computers in Configuration Manager

-Follow the high-level steps described below to upgrade the client for Mac computers by using a System Center Configuration Manager application.
-Alternatively, you can also download the Mac client installation file, copy it to a shared network location or a local folder on the Mac computer and then instruct users to run the installation manually.
+Follow the high-level steps in this article to upgrade the client for Mac computers by using a Configuration Manager application.
+You can also download the Mac client installation file, copy it to a shared network location or a local folder on the Mac computer, and then instruct users to manually run the installation.

-Before you perform these steps, make sure that your Mac computer meets the prerequisites.
+Before you do these steps, make sure that your Mac computer meets the prerequisites.
 See Supported operating systems for Mac computers.

-The Mac client for Configuration Manager is not supplied on the Configuration Manager installation media and must be downloaded from the Microsoft Download Center.
+The Mac client for Configuration Manager isn't supplied on the Configuration Manager installation media.
+Download it from the Microsoft Download Center, Microsoft Endpoint Configuration Manager - macOS Client (64-bit).
 The Mac client installation files are contained in a Windows Installer file named ConfigmgrMacClient.msi.

-On a computer that runs Windows, run the ConfigmgrMacClient.msi that you downloaded to unpack the Mac client installation file, named Macclient.dmg.
-This file can be found, by default, in the C:\Program Files (x86)\Microsoft\System Center 2012 Configuration Manager Mac Client folder on the Windows computer after you have unpacked the files.
+On a computer that runs Windows, run ConfigmgrMacClient.msi.
+This installer unpacks the Mac client installation file, named Macclient.dmg.
+By default, you can find this file in the following folder: C:\Program Files\Microsoft\System Center Configuration Manager for Mac client.

-Use the CMAppUtil tool (found in the Tools folder of the Mac client installation files) to create a .cmmac file from the client installation package.
-This file will be used to create the Configuration Manager application.
+Open the Tools folder of the Mac client installation files.
+Use the CMAppUtil tool to create a .cmmac file from the client installation package.
+You'll use this file to create the Configuration Manager application.

-Copy the new file CMClient.pkg.cmmac file to a location that is available to the computer that is running the Configuration Manager console.
+Copy the new CMClient.pkg.cmmac file to a network location that's available to the computer running the Configuration Manager console.

 For more information, see the Supplemental procedures to create and deploy applications for Mac computers.

-In the Configuration Manager console, create an application from the CMClient.pkg.cmmac file that contains the client installation files.
+In the Configuration Manager console, create an application from the CMClient.pkg.cmmac file.

 Deploy this application to Mac computers in your hierarchy.

-Users of Mac clients will be prompted that an update to the Configuration Manager client is available and must be installed.
+The existing Configuration Manager client on Mac computers will prompt the user that an update is available to install.
 After users install the client, they must restart their Mac computer.

-If you do not use Configuration Manager enrollment but install the client certificate independently from Configuration Manager, see Configure the upgraded client to use an existing certificate.
+If you don't use Configuration Manager enrollment, but install the client certificate independently from Configuration Manager, see Configure clients to use an existing certificate.

-Run the following procedure to prevent the Computer Enrollment Wizard from running and to configure the upgraded client to use an existing client certificate.
+Use this procedure to prevent the Computer Enrollment Wizard from running, and to configure the upgraded client to use an existing client certificate.